Asheville Sex Worker Outreach Project

 Many street-based sex workers are embedded in situations such as homelessness and drug abuse which can exacerbate their vulnerability; this can compound the experience of violence and leave individuals feeling hopeless.
 Sex workers are often less likely to seek help because they are unaware that rape crisis counseling or other services are available, or fear that they will be blamed because of what they do (Sex Work and Drug Use in a Subculture of Violence: Surratt, 2004).

-Sex worker can use our free, confidential Text Line to report this information about dangerous customers and to find out information about local resources.
-Text KELLY to 85511 to report a dangerous customer or text VOICE or VOZ (for spanish) to ask about resources.
+Kelly’s line is a free, confidential Text Line that sex workers can utilize to report information about dangerous customers and to find out information about local resources.

 Kelly’s Line was named after Kelly Lane Smith, a local sex worker who was murdered in 2006.
-Her remains were found in the French Broad River, and despite substantial evidence pointing to a single suspect, Kelly’s case remains unsolved.
-One contributing factor is the stigma against sex workers and a fear of retribution.
+Her remains were found in the French Broad River and Kelly’s case remains unsolved.
+Sex workers experience disproportionate rates of violence yet don’t report or seek remedy for this violence out of fear of retribution.
 With this in mind, Our VOICE partnered with numerous other local agencies and formed the Asheville Sex Worker Outreach Project (ASWOP).

 Own Who You Are is the media campaign for the Teen Tech Safety project of Our VOICE.
 Through the Teen Tech Safety program, Our VOICE addresses the problem of teen sexting, which includes youth digitally distributing sexually explicit photos and language.Learn More

 During this 4-week SoulCollage® group, we will work with the archetypes of protector, nurturer, and wise one.
 Each participant will create a personalized team of supports, and learn to engage the team in the journey of healing.Learn More